 T he text "How shall I sing that majesty" is taken from a 1683 volume of poems by John Mason (1646-1694), one of the earliest poetic hymn writers (as opposed to psalmodic) of the Church of England.
 Originally a priest of the Anglican church, he became a 'dissenter,' administering no sacraments and choosing to focus instead on preaching.
 His focus was almost exclusively on the millennial advent of Christ, convinced it was imminent.
 The text appeared in this form with the English Hymnal (1906) and draws on a comparison between the feeble praise offered on earth compared to that offered by those in the presence of God.
 The tune was written by school teacher Ken Naylor (1931-1991) and named for a grazing meadow on the River Cam, abutting The Leys School in Cambridge, where he taught; the fen also borders Cambridge University and the Fitzwilliam Museum.

 Descant composed for friend and colleague, Organist and Choirmaster, Samuel Carabetta and the Choir of St John’s Episcopal Church, Georgetown Parish, Washington, DC.

-Updated Sept 2019 to lower tessitura of descant at the cadence, and add alternate ending
+Updated Sept 2019 (rev 2022) to lower tessitura of descant at the cadence, and add alternate ending

 How shall I sing that majesty (with two endings)